For Commercial and Residential Architecture

 Concept Design / Schematics

 Pretty pictures.
 Our initial phase involves collecting feasibility information about the site, documenting existing conditions, determining project needs with the client and generating conceptual design solutions.
-Typically, multiple options are presented to the client and reviewed during a series of Design Meetings.
+Multiple options are presented to the client and reviewed during a series of Design Meetings.
 Our conclusions are documented into a final schematic design package for client approval.

 We understand that every project has a budget and it is an integral part of the design solution.
 Therefore, we recommend engaging a contractor at the conclusion of the schematic design to assist in verifying construction costs.
 We also recommend carrying a contingency of 10-20% to account for unforeseen conditions and minor changes to the project scope.